 The Best Way To Pay Bills On Time

 Keeping a schedule and building a habit of checking in every paycheck is the best way to keep track of your bills each month.
-Here are 5 tips to help you pay your bills on time:
+Here are five tips to help you pay your bills on time:

 Keep A List